Project facts

 How efficient is the new Stuttgart through station?
 Are the tunnels safe?

-Here you will find answers to important questions about Stuttgart 21 and the new Wendligen-Ulm line.
+Here you will find answers to important questions about Stuttgart 21 and the Wendlingen-Ulm high-speed line.

 The rail project: facts and figures

-The Stuttgart-Ulm rail project comprises two subprojects: Stuttgart 21 and the new Wendlingen-Ulm line.
+The Stuttgart-Ulm rail project comprises two sub-projects: Stuttgart 21 and the Wendlingen-Ulm high-speed line.

 A total of around 120 kilometers of new rail lines are being built.